 As a bonus, here is a very easy dessert from the Magzanian’s collection of Musa Daghsi recipes …

-For Garnish: 3/4 cup ground or chopped walnuts (pecans, almonds, or pistachios may be substituted)
+- ¾ cups walnuts (chopped, pecans, almonds, or pistachios may be substituted)

 - Place cornstarch in a cup.
 Add a few spoons of juice or nectar and stir until smooth.

 - Heat the remaining juice over medium heat.
 Whisk-in sugar to suit your taste, if using.
 Gradually add the cornstarch mixture, stirring constantly, until pudding comes to a boil and begins to thicken.
 (This will only take a few minutes.)

 - Simmer a few more minutes.
 Remove from heat and pour pudding into small serving bowls.
 It will continue to thicken as it rests or chills.

 - Serve pudding at room temperature or chilled.